Charging and Remissions Policy

 - Voluntary Contributions

 When organising school trips or visits which enrich the curriculum and educational experience of the children, the school invites parents to contribute to the cost of the trip.
 All contributions are voluntary.
 If a parent wishes their child to take part in a school trip or event, but is unwilling or unable to make a voluntary contribution, we allow the child to participate fully in the trip or activity.
 However, if we do not receive sufficient voluntary contributions, we may have to cancel a trip.
 If a trip goes ahead, it may include children whose parents have not paid any contribution.
 We do not treat these children differently from any others.
+If a child is absent on the day of a trip, refunds will not be made.

 Sometimes the school pays additional costs in order to support the visit.
 The school provides information to parents about how visits are funded on request but does not provide information about individual parental contributions.